Action woman

 Grace Van Dien as Ella in The Fix

-Something about the story that stood out to me, aside from the fact that, once again, there is something wrong with the air, was that when we talked about Glasshouse, she said that she had been interested in showing the reality behind women who are portrayed as very delicate.
+Something about the story that stood out to me, aside from the fact that, once again, there is something wrong with the air, was that when we talked about Glasshouse, Kelsey said that she had been interested in showing the reality behind women who are portrayed as very delicate.
 The Fix strikes me as doing something similar, particularly because its heroine (Ella, played by Grace Van Dien) is a model, and models tend to be written off as fragile or stupid in most films.

-“This is probably quite personal.
-So like, I was a massive nerd as a kid.
+“I was a massive nerd as a kid.
 I have -11 vision.
-My parents noticed when I was five – I would need binoculars, using binoculars.
-And so I got glasses really young and they were very thick and I was like a big reader and I was just a huge dork.
-So I got teased a lot in school.
-And then the summer after fifth grade, going into 6th grade, I cut my hair and got contact lenses.
-When I went to school for the first day of 6th grade, we'd had two different elementary schools merge.
-So there were a lot of kids there that didn't know me from elementary school.
-And I still remember, like it was yesterday what that felt like, because it was probably one of the most unsettling, disturbing experiences I've ever had.
+My parents noticed when I was around six because I was using binoculars to see things that were only five feet away.
+And so I got really thick glasses, and I was also a big reader, so I was basically just a huge nerd and got teased a lot.
+Then the summer before 6th grade, I cut my hair and got contact lenses.
+When I went to school on the first day, there were a lot of kids there that didn't know me from elementary school because we had two different elementary schools merge.”

-“Based on nothing – not wearing glasses and having a haircut – it was the first time I'd ever received overtures of friendship from other kids in a way that was warm and open.
-It was the first time that I was treated in certain ways by boys.
+“Based just on appearances – not wearing glasses and having a haircut – the first day of sixth grade was the first time I ever received warm, open overtures of friendship from kids I didn’t know.
+And it was the first time that I was treated in certain ways by boys.
 It was very weird.
-And I was the same person, right?
+I was the same person, right?
 But these tiny little appearance tweaks made this huge difference to the way the external world was engaging with me.
-It made me really think about how much the way we're treated is based on appearances, how it impacts our worldview, impacts how we feel about the world, impacts how we feel about ourselves.
+I still remember what that felt like, because it was probably one of the most unsettling, disturbing experiences I've ever had.
+It made me really think about how much the way we're treated is based on superficial appearances, and how that in turn impacts our worldview, and how we feel about the world, and how we feel about ourselves.”

-The other thing really stands out where women are concerned is that the emotional core of the film is a friendship between two women, rather than a romantic plotline.
+The other thing that really stands out where women are concerned is that the emotional core of the film is a friendship between two women, rather than a romantic plotline.

 Fleur du Cap nominee Nicole Fortuin as Angela in The Fix